• Skip to primary navigation

 Butter, brown sugar, and pineapple rings inside foil-lined Dutch oven.

-Step 4: Mix Up the Cake
+Step 4: Mix the Cake Batter

 TIP: I always use the pineapple can to measure the liquid - one less dish to wash.